 Furnishing your home on a budget ~ Furniture upcycle

 Furnishing your home can break the bank in no time!
 Three years ago me moved from our 900 sq ft starter home (that we lived in for 9 years) to our 2,600 sq ft “fix-r-upper” home.
-Needless to say we were going to need to buy a few things to furnish our new larger home.
+Needless to say we were going to need to buy a few things to furnish our new larger home, since we sold our old home really easily using a service of sell my house AS IS for cash Atlanta GA.
 Just one problem, I hate buying furniture

 First~ it cost way t0o much.

 Second ~ they don’t make things like they use to, and new stuff seems to fall apart way to quick with 4 kids.

 Third ~ IF it is brand new I feel like a I need to wrap the darn thing in yellow caution tape and keep my kids from it, terrified it might get a scratch.

 Fourth ~ Buyers remorse, if I am going to spend that much money I want to make sure it is perfect….
 WHAT if I do not like it?

 So over the years I have bought some new pieces and some “new to me” pieces.
 What I have learned is I REALLY like to buy used furniture, change it up a bit and make it my own.
 If you watch craigslist and yards sales you can find some killer deals!
 Or even better think outside the box and repurpose pieces I already have in my home.
 The white dresser I have in the photo above was a hand me down from my sister in law.
 We have used it in my sons room for 11 years.
 He has now outgrown it and needed something bigger.